Are You Normal? Hint: No.#

 Most of the best-fitting measurements are male, most of the worst-fitting are female.
 That’s because the sample size is smaller for the female participants, which means there is more deviation from the model due to chance.

-What I reported in the book is radialestylionlength, which is second and the list and seems to be legitimately the measurement that is the worst fit for the model.
+What I reported in the book is radialestylionlength, which is second on the list and seems to be legitimately the measurement that is the worst fit for the model.

 The Myth of the “Average Man”#